Photo by welcomia via Canva.com

 Non-Traditional Retirement

 Not every service member is ready to settle down, buy a forever home, and wait for their senior years.
-So if you’ve dreamt of living abroad, living out of an RV, or splitting time between two hometowns each year, now is the time to try before any age-related health issues tie you to a location.
+So, if you’ve dreamed of living abroad, living out of an RV, or splitting time between two hometowns each year, now is the time to try before any age-related health issues tie you to a location.

-The ideas mentioned here are suggestions to keep in mind if you happen to be on the search for a retirement retreat.
-Here’s hoping you find a destination that offers the quality of life you’ve been looking forward to in a location that you’ll enjoy for years to come!
+The ideas mentioned here are suggestions to keep in mind if you’re searching for a retirement retreat.
+Here’s hoping you find a destination that offers the quality of life you’ve been looking forward to in a location you’ll enjoy for years to come!

 By Dawn M. Smith